chen-iris/spoiler-alert/README.md

 # Spoiler Alert
-Android app targeted at reducing food wastage and providing healthy alternatives for struggling university students.
+An android app targeted at reducing food wastage and providing healthy alternatives for struggling university students.